-I also co-founded the Cambridge Youth Involvement Subcommittee, now the Cambridge Youth Council, because I wanted youth to have a voice in Cambridge.
+I also co-founded the Cambridge Youth Involvement Subcommittee, now the Cambridge Youth Council.
+I wanted youth to have a voice in Cambridge.
 The Youth Council has been active for 15 years and continues to be a platform for youth to advocate on issues that concern them.

 I pursued an educational path that would empower me to advocate for and improve the vital public programs and social services that shaped my life and provided my family with the stability we needed to thrive, such as Headstart and public housing.
-At Brown University, I studied public policy.
+I attended Brown University where I studied public policy.
 After college, I served as an AmeriCorps fellow at New Profit, a Boston non-profit organization dedicated to improving social mobility for children, families, and their communities.
-I then attended Northwestern University Pritzker School of Law, where I obtained a law degree in order to more effectively advocate for the economic, policy, and social interests of low-income and working class people in my community.
-I returned home to Cambridge after graduating from law school.
+I obtained a law degree at Northwestern University Pritzker School of Law, which enabled me to more effectively advocate for the economic, policy, and social interests of low-income and working class people in my community.
+After law school, I returned home to Cambridge.

 Advancing a Future Where All Residents in

 Cambridge Can Thrive

 I would be honored to advocate for you and the Cambridge community by representing your interests in City Hall.
 As a city, we must reflect upon where we have come from to shape our way forward in the future.
 I am aware of the city’s amazing resources.
 I benefited from affordable housing, public education, and the thriving, diverse community of which I am proud to be a product.
 At the same time, I am aware of the challenges that prevent Cambridge from being an inclusive place for all.